ArpitAswal/WanderStay/README.md

 #### Wishlist Screen

-- Allows users to save their favourite stay places for future reference.
+- Allows users to see their favourite stay places for future reference.

 - Helps users plan and compare multiple locations before making a reservation decision.

 #### Message Screen

-###### Contains chat sections where users can communicate with:
+Contains chat sections where users can communicate with:

 - Support Team (for help and queries)